Aditya 369: Plot

-One night, Kishore sneaks into Ramdas's house with other hospital children and activates the time machine.
-In an attempt to rescue them, Krishna Kumar and Hema accidentally get caught in the machine, along with a police constable chasing a petty thief.
-They are transported back to 1526 CE, during the reign of Vijayanagara emperor Sri Krishnadevaraya.
-Krishna Kumar saves Simhanandini, a royal court dancer, from an attack, and she invites them to the royal court.
-Krishna Kumar impresses the emperor by reciting a poem not yet written by the court poet, Tenali Ramakrishna.
-Though initially skeptical, Sri Krishnadevaraya welcomes them and listens as they explain that they are from the future.
+One night, Kishore sneaks into Ramdas's laboratory with several children and activates the time machine.
+Krishna and Hema get trapped inside the machine while trying to save them, along with a police constable pursuing a petty thief.
+The time machine transports the trio to 1526 CE, during the reign of the Vijayanagara Emperor, Sri Krishnadevaraya.
+After Krishna rescues the royal dancer, Simhanandini, from a group of thugs, she invites him to the royal court.
+By reciting a verse written by the poet Tenali Ramakrishna that has not yet been composed, Krishna proves to the Emperor that they are travellers from the future.